 Washington University in St. Louis, MO

-Washington University is a private institution that U.S. News & World Report ranked 14th among national universities in 2015.
-At the Sam Fox School of Design and Visual Arts, students can pursue a Bachelor of Fine Arts in Photography.
+Washington University in St. Louis provides its graduate students studio space in the 36,000 square foot Lewis Center.
+Washington University is a private institution that U.S. News & World Report ranked 19th among national universities in 2017.
+At the Sam Fox School of Design and Visual Arts, students can pursue a Bachelor of Fine Arts (BFA) in Photography.
 The program provides students with the opportunity to explore various forms of photography, including digital, large format and film.
 They also gain hands-on experiences through extensive studio work and independent research.

-2. New York University in New York, NY
+New York University in New York, NY

-New York University ranked 32nd among national universities in 2015, according to U.S. News & World Report.
+New York University features the Grey Art Gallery, NYU's fine arts museum.
+New York University ranked 36th among national universities in 2017, according to U.S. News & World Report.
 The largest private, non-profit university in the United States, as well as a distinguished member of the Association of American Universities, New York University includes the Tisch School of the Arts, where students can earn a Bachelor of Fine Arts in Photography and Imaging.
-Through the program, students have access to photography and imaging labs, which are comprised of 11 darkrooms, two digital labs and two shooting studios.
-In addition to study abroad opportunities, students can take part in several open arts and summer programs, such as COmmunity COllaborations.
+Through the program, students have access to photography and imaging labs, which are comprised of darkrooms, digital labs, editing suites and shooting studios.
+In addition to study abroad opportunities, students can take part in several open arts and summer programs, such as Community Collaborations.

 Drexel University in Philadelphia, PA

-In 2015, U.S. News & World Report ranked Drexel University tenth among Up and Coming Schools.
+Drexel University offers a worldwide cooperative education program available to photography students.
+In 2017, U.S. News & World Report ranked Drexel University tied at 15th among most innovative schools.
 At the Antoinette Westphal College of Media Arts & Design, aspiring professionals can pursue a Bachelor of Science in Photography.
-Drexel University's photography program features the Photography Co-op, which allow students to participate in internships at 6-month intervals.
-Hands-on courses cover topics in figure drawing, photojournalism, digital photography and fine black & white printing.
+Drexel University's photography program features the Photography Co-op, which allow students to participate in internships at six-month intervals.
+Hands-on courses cover topics in figure drawing, photojournalism, digital photography, and fine black & white printing.
 Additional degree requirements include an individualized thesis project.

-Top Schools with Photography Programs
+Top Schools With Photography Programs

-|Syracuse University||The university's Coalition of Museum Art Centers offers a Photography and Literacy Project||Syracuse, NY|
+|Syracuse University||Coalition of Museum Art Centers offers a Photography and Literacy Project||Syracuse, NY|

-|University of Miami||Underwater Photography Contest for students||Coral Gables, FL|
+|University of Miami||Offers an underwater photography contest for students||Coral Gables, FL|

-|University of Oregon||Features an Outdoor Photography Competition||Eugene, OR|
+|University of Oregon||Features an outdoor photography competition||Eugene, OR|

-|University of Washington||Master of Fine Arts in Photomedia||Seattle, WA|
+|University of Washington||Offers a Master of Fine Arts in Photomedia||Seattle, WA|